Metro’s Guide to Accessibility and Independence

 For any request to receive a reasonable service modification, including origin to destination service, the customer making the request will be notified of the decision made by Metro.

 All customers interested in receiving ADA Paratransit eligibility certification must complete an application.

-Once the completed application has been received, it will be reviewed by ADA Services staff.
-An in-person functional assessment may be required.
+Once the completed application has been received and reviewed by ADA Services staff, an in-person functional assessment may be required.
 All assessments are conducted at the Metro Transit Access Center by appointment only.
 Please contact the ADA Services Department seven (7) days after mailing or two (2) days after faxing to schedule your assessment appointment.

 Complimentary transportation to the assessment is available upon request.
 Customers who use a mobility device such as a wheelchair or scooter will need to bring the mobility device to the assessment appointment to determine if the occupied device can be accommodated on ADA Paratransit vehicles.